-Did you know that your electricity supply price is the sum of multiple components that differ depending on your usage, service zone, and a variety of other factors?
+Did you know that your electricity supply price is the sum of multiple components?

 The body that is in charge of the coordination and operation of the entire electrical system in a given area is called the Independent System Operator (ISO).
 The United States deregulated energy service areas consist of 5 of these ISOs.
 Best Practice Energy works in the following ISO-controlled regions in the US: